 UGB's Remuneration policy adopts regulations concerning Sound Remuneration Practices issued by the CBB.
 The revised policy framework and incentive components were first approved by the Nominating and Remunerations Committee (NRC) on 27 January 2015 and the shareholders at the Annual General Meeting held on 30th March 2015.
-The remuneration policy was last reviewed and ratified by the Bank's Board of Directors in their meeting dated 28 February 2017.
+The remuneration policy was last reviewed by the Bank's NRC on 6 March 2019.